just-another-downer/landgrid-support/_articles/FAQs.md

 ---
 ## FAQ's - Landgrid's Knowledge Base

-Please find quick answers to any questions and doubts you may have about our products, services and company.
+Find quick answers to any questions and doubts you may have about our products, services and company.
 We are always updating our FAQ's to make it as comprehensive as possible.

 **Loveland Technologies - The Company**